vaginessa/omnibin/SDK.md

 # SDK Documentation

-Modules in dogbin mobile are a very interesting idea.
-Module is an android application from which dogbin mobile loads code.
+Modules in omnibin are a very interesting idea.
+Module is an android application from which omnibin loads code.

-[Here](https://github.com/F0x1d/dogbin-mobile/tree/master/testservice) you can the example of the module.

 ## Quick start

-1. Create android application project in Android Studio, application's name must start with ```dogbin.```.
+1. Create android application project in Android Studio, application's name must start with ```omnibin.```.
 2. Add [DM-SDK](https://files.f0x1d.com/files/dm-sdk.aar) as dependency to the project.
 3. Create class and implement ```BinService``` from SDK.
 4. In manifest add ```<meta-data android:name="service" android:value="com.your.package.to.your.BinService" />``` in ```<application``` tag.

 ## Methods

-BinService must implement list of methods, these methods are called by dogbin mobile.
+BinService must implement list of methods, these methods are called by omnibin.

 Methods, which ```throw Exception``` are run **not** on the UI thread.